Insurance Subsidy Eligibility

 % of premium

 - Early Reduced Provision.
 If you have at least 25 years of earned (not purchased) service as of your retirement effective date, you will qualify for the maximum subsidy allowed by law when you retire.
-If you have less than 25 years of earned service as of your retirement effective date, you will qualify for the graded subsidy when you reach age 60.
+If you have fewer than 25 years of earned service as of your retirement effective date, you will qualify for the graded subsidy when you reach age 60.

 Additional notes about the premium subsidy